ngjunsiang/laymansguide-src/season6/issue078/issue078.md

 I did this because I wanted to know what my web browser is doing.
 And here are some things I’ve figured out through this exercise:

-- Big websites often load their unchanging (static) resources, such as images, CSS files, script files, etc, from a separate domain
+- Big websites often load their unchanging (static) resources, such as images, CSS files, script files, etc, from a separate domain.
   Presumably they do this so that this other domain can be set up for caching ([Issue 39](https://buttondown.email/laymansguide/archive/lmg-s3-issue-39-caches-and-caching/)).
 Having static files cached on the browser makes the browsing experience much smoother, as static parts such as the icons and stylesheets can be rendered (put on screen) first while waiting for dynamic data to load.
   Dropbox loads their static resources from dropboxstatic.com.
-- Big websites may load their dynamic data from a CDN ([Issue 73](https://buttondown.email/laymansguide/archive/lmg-s6-issue-73-the-heart-of-darkness-header/))
+- Big websites may load their dynamic data from a CDN ([Issue 73](https://buttondown.email/laymansguide/archive/lmg-s6-issue-73-the-heart-of-darkness-header/)).
   Once traffic gets large enough that a single server might not be able to handle peak load, many online services switch to delivering their content through a CDN (such as Squarespace).
 These resources will appear to be loaded from a third-party.
 So anything with a “cdn” in the domain is *probably* safe.
 - ReCaptchas don’t always need a pop-up.
   Some of them run in the background, checking to see if you have already been verified human somewhere else, or verifying you by other means.
   Dropbox loads its captchas from dropboxcaptcha.com **and** google.com (for Google’s reCaptcha service).
 Two layers of captchas!
-- There are many websites out there that rely on google.com being whitelisted This is what happens when you have a single company providing so many critical services that their domain has to be whitelisted.
+- There are many websites out there that rely on google.com being whitelisted.
+  This is what happens when you have a single company providing so many critical services that their domain has to be whitelisted.
 If blocked, the webpage will no longer work.
 - Some websites rely on “daisy-chaining”, where script A loads script B which loads script C, and so on.
   You know this because when using uMatrix, you whitelist a domain and reload the page, and another domain appers.
 You whitelist that domain, and another one appears …